Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 for writing this exact use-case.

 .. note::
     The generator function featured in this tutorial can be found in ``gen_funcs/persistent_cwp_calib.py``.
-This version uses simplified standalone routines in place of the in-development CWP library.
+This version uses simplified standalone routines in place of an in-development calibration-emulation library, which includes implementation of a specific method for calibration.
+It is important to note that, the generator function is swappable with any user-defined function that is capable of instructing cancellation based on the received evaluations.

 Generator - Point Cancellation Requests and Dedicated Fields
 ------------------------------------------------------------